cornell-dti/trends-in-web-dev-website/versioned_docs/version-2024sp/finalproject.md

   - Each milestone is worth 5% of your grade.

 - Peer Review (5%)
-  - Fill out this peer review form (TBD) for all members on your team
+  - Fill out this [Peer Review Form](https://forms.gle/yV834xgC4SuRSvEW9) for all members on your team

 ## Tips for Success!